 Australian Aboriginal culture is the longest continuing culture in the world.
 South Australia has a long and enduring Aboriginal history and ever evolving Aboriginal traditions.

-South Australia is home to over 30 Aboriginal groups, each with distinct beliefs, cultural practices and languages.
+South Australia is home to over 30 Aboriginal clan groups, each with distinct beliefs, cultural practices and languages.

 Aboriginal sites and the stories associated with them often originate from the very distant past and, importantly, contribute to the living belief systems and customs of many contemporary Aboriginal people.
 It is essential that research undertaken about South Australia is done hand in hand with Aboriginal people.
-The creation ancestor stories can be windows into Australia’s geological past and the longevity of the oral tradition can be astounding.
+The creation ancestor stories can be windows into Australia’s distant past and the longevity of the oral tradition can be astounding.

 Australian Aboriginal traditional knowledge, encoded in sites and stories and passed down through generations, has informed unique ways of living and has enabled life and community to endure and flourish, even in the harshest environments.
 Despite the adversities of climate and social change, traditional knowledge has sustained Australian Aboriginal culture.
 Sites of significance according to Aboriginal tradition and sites significant to Aboriginal archaeology, anthropology and history are protected in South Australia by the Aboriginal Heritage Act 1988.